-Catholic Hospice, Inc. (CON application #10656), a Florida, faith-based, non-profit organization, also referenced as the applicant, proposes to establish a 16-bed freestanding inpatient hospice facility in SA 10 (Broward County).
+Catholic Hospice, Inc. (CON application #10660), a Florida, faithbased, non-profit organization located in Miami, Florida, also referenced as the applicant, proposes to establish a 16-bed freestanding inpatient hospice facility in SA 11 (Miami-Dade County).

-Catholic Hospice, Inc. is an existing provider of hospice services in SAs 10 and 11 and has a 13-bed freestanding inpatient hospice facility in Hialeah, Florida (SA 11).
-The applicant is also proposing to establish another freestanding inpatient hospice facility in Miami-Dade (SA 11), in this batch.
+Catholic Hospice, Inc. is an existing provider of hospice services in SAs 10 (Broward County) and 11 and has a 13-bed freestanding inpatient hospice facility in Hialeah, Florida.
+The applicant is also proposing to establish another freestanding inpatient hospice facility in SA 10, Broward County, in this batch.